huangjin-collab/LHH_DFJSP_SeEvo/README.md

 ## 🙏 Acknowledgments

+We stand on the shoulders of giants (and a few large language models).
+Our work is built upon the following projects:

+### 🏛️ Academic Foundations

+- **[ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution](https://github.com/ai4co/reevo)** (NeurIPS 2024) - The foundational work that inspired our implementation of LLM-driven evolutionary algorithms for optimization problems.
+Our ReEvo baseline is directly based on this research.

+### 🛠️ Technical Infrastructure

+- **OpenAI API** - For providing powerful language models (GPT-3.5, GPT-4) that enable sophisticated heuristic generation and reasoning
+- **Alibaba Cloud DashScope** - For Qwen models offering cost-effective multilingual capabilities
+- **Zhipu AI** - For GLM models with strong domain-specific knowledge
+- **Hydra Framework** - For elegant configuration management
+- **NumPy & Pandas** - For efficient data processing and numerical computations

+### 🌟 Community

 - Thanks to all contributors and researchers in the field of LLM-driven optimization
 - Special thanks to the open-source community for various tools and libraries used in this project
+- Gratitude to the scheduling and operations research community for providing challenging benchmark problems

 ---